Improving Treatment for Childhood Concussions

 Rivara’s landmark studies – including one that showed helmets could prevent 85% of head injuries stemming from bike accidents – played a key role in dramatically increasing helmet and seatbelt use.
 Now he and his colleagues are turning their attention to another challenge: understanding childhood concussions.
 Rivara will help guide Seattle Children’s new Youth Concussion Research Program – made possible by a $5 million gift from the Satterberg Foundation – to investigate how concussions impact children’s development and look for ways to improve diagnosis and treatment.

-“We constantly see headlines about the dangers of concussions in professional athletes and adults,” says Rivara, who is chief of general pediatrics at Children’s and the University of Washington and a principal investigator in the Center for Child Health, Behavior and Development at Seattle Children's Research Institute.
+“We constantly see headlines about the dangers of concussions in professional athletes and adults,” says Rivara, who is chief of general pediatrics at Seattle Children’s and the University of Washington and a principal investigator in the Center for Child Health, Behavior and Development at Seattle Children's Research Institute.
 “But we know almost nothing about concussions in kids.”

 Investigating the Mysteries of Youth Concussions